GoogleCloudPlatform/gcr-cleaner/README.md

 - `dry_run` - If set to true, only print out the image digests and tags that would be deleted.
   Useful to test the result is what's expected.

+- `concurrency` - Set the number of concurrent deletions.
+The default is equal to the number of CPUs.
+  This parameter is only available in the CLI.
+  Use the CONCURRENCY environment variable to set the concurrency in the Server.

 ## Running locally

 In addition to the server, you can also run GCR Cleaner locally for one-off tasks using `cmd/gcr-cleaner-cli`: